russellallen/self/website/source/index.rst

 Release 4.0 contained an entirely new user interface and programming environment designed for "serious" programming, enabling the programmer to create and modify objects entirely within the environment, and then save the object into files for distribution purposes.
 The metaphor used to present an object to the user is that of an outliner, allowing the user to view varying levels of detail.
 Also included in the environment is a graphical debugger, and tools for navigation through the system.

+The current release (4.4) was the first release for Linux on x86.

-Self is available for Solaris, Linux and natively on MacOS X under a BSD-like licence; we would be very interested in anyone prepared to make a Windows port.
+Self is available for Linux and MacOS X under a BSD-like licence.